 My father used to make homemade whipped cream for my birthday when I was little, so it will always have a special place in my heart.
 Try pairing this delicious treat with fresh fruit for a simple, easy, and delicious summer dessert.

 This summer dessert is just the treat you need to cool you down on very humid days.
-While there is a bit of prep, the creamy yet dairy-free ice cream makes it worth it.
+While there is a bit of prep, this creamy (but dairy-free!) ice cream makes it worth it.

-Oatmeal Bites are a very easy afternoon snack or dessert that your children will love and will leave you feeling guilt-free.
+Oatmeal Bites are a very easy afternoon snack or dessert that your children will love—and you’ll love them too because they’re a healthier treat.